ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 ## Using update-contract-aspects

-The second macro, _update-contract-aspect_, "changes" (using _alter-var-root_) an existing function.
+The second macro, _update-contract-aspects_, "changes" (using _alter-var-root_) an existing function.

 ### Example - updating a function with a built-in predicate

-Essentially the same example as above except the source function but _any-fn_ is "changed" to **only** suck a map.
+Essentially the same example as above except the source function but _any-fn_ is changed to **only** suck a map.

 ```clojure
 ;; Example - updating a function with a built-in predicate